 Incremental Integration Testing is a Bottom-up approach for testing i.e continuous testing of an application when new functionality is added.
 Application functionality and modules ought to be independent enough to test independently.
 The programmers or testers, anyone can perform this testing.

 Installation and Uninstallation Testing is done on full, incomplete, or update install/uninstall processes on various hardware configurations, operating systems under different hardware and software environments.

 25. Integration Testing

-Testing of all integrated modules to verify the consolidated functionality after integration, is named as Integration Testing.
+Testing of all integrated modules to verify the consolidated functionality after integration is named Integration Testing.

 Modules are normally code modules, client and server applications on a network, individual applications, and so forth.
-These types of software testing is particularly relevant to client/server and distributed systems.
+These types of software testing are particularly relevant to client/server and distributed systems.

 26. Load Testing

 It is a sort of Non-Functional Testing.
 However, the aim of Load Testing is to check how much burden or maximum workload a system can handle without degrading the performance.